On-the-Job Training (OJT)

 The individual cooperative education program's curriculum frameworks serve as a general teacher's guide and can be obtained by downloading the frameworks from the Florida Department of Education's web site at the links below.

-Dr. Jeraline Marsh
+Dr. Jeraline Johnson

 Dr. Sylvia Tricarico